 Fasteners must fit seamlessly into assemblies, requiring precise dimensions:

-- Shoulder Diameter (d1): As shown in the product table, d1 ranges from 0.1575 inches (M3) to 0.6299 inches (M12) with strict tolerances.
-A well-designed die ensures these dimensions stay within spec, preventing loose fits or jams.
+- Shoulder Diameter (d1): As shown in standard fastener tables, d1 ranges from 0.1575 inches (M3) to 0.6299 inches (M12) with strict tolerances.
+A well-designed die ensures these dimensions stay within spec, preventing loose fits that compromise strength or jams that damage components.

-- Thread Quality: Threads (d2) must match pitch standards (e.g., #4-40, M3) to ensure compatibility with nuts or tapped holes.
-Poor die design can result in mismatched threads, reducing fastener strength.
+- Thread Quality: Threads (d2) must match pitch standards (such as #4-40 or M3) to ensure compatibility with nuts or tapped holes.
+Poor die design can result in mismatched threads, reducing fastener strength and causing assembly failures.

 Mechanical Strength